pPrecel/pkup-gen/README.md

 ### Homebrew

-1. Use Homebrew to install `pkup-gen`:
+1. Install the `pkup-gen` using the Homebrew:

     ```bash
     brew install pPrecel/tap/pkup-gen